Malinoski/telecon-docnet/docnet-webclient/README.md

 ## TODO

-* [backend] Create an service to logout, where can be used by all apps
+* [feature] Create an service to logout, where can be used by all apps

 * [tests] Create unit tests, like the samples located in e2e-testes folder

 * [Design] Create a principal header on top of page

 ## Development